Connect with others who understand.

 Brain, Eye, and Nerve Symptoms

-Vasculitis can develop in the central nervous system (the brain and spinal cord), eyes, or peripheral nervous system, leading to:
+Vasculitis can develop in the central nervous system (the brain and spinal cord), eyes, or the peripheral nervous system, leading to:

 • Headaches